-Regulation 43 Special circumstances
+Regulation 43 Exceptional circumstances

-Where a student's performance in assessment has been affected by illness, accident or circumstances beyond their control, it is the student's responsibility to submit an application containing an account of these special circumstances, along with supporting evidence, for consideration by the Extensions and Special Circumstances (ESC) service.
-Where the ESC service accepts an application, it is referred to the relevant Board of Examiners, who decide what action to take.
+Where a student's performance in assessment has been affected by illness, accident or circumstances beyond their control, it is the student's responsibility to submit an application containing an account of these Exceptional Circumstances, along with supporting evidence, for consideration by the Exceptional Circumstances (EC) service.

-43.1 The Special Circumstances Policy sets out the arrangements for students to request consideration of special circumstances, types of circumstances which are and are not likely to be accepted by ESC, requirements for evidence to support special circumstances, the composition and operation of Special Circumstances Committees, and the actions available to Boards of Examiners (including Progression Boards) in relation to an accepted Special Circumstances application.
+43.1 The Exceptional Circumstances Policy sets out the arrangements for students to request consideration of exceptional circumstances, types of circumstances which are and are not likely to be accepted by EC, requirements for evidence to support exceptional circumstances, the composition and operation of Exceptional Circumstances Committees, and the actions available to Boards of Examiners (including Progression Boards) in relation to an accepted Exceptional Circumstances application.
 The policy is available at: